 - the actions to be taken by both the staff member and the supervisor to correct the problem;

 - the timeframe over which the staff member's performance will be closely monitored.
-The timeframe will not normally be less than one month but may be up to twelve (12) months in positions where it is unreasonable to have a lesser period.
-Where the timeframe cannot be agreed between the staff member and the supervisor, the supervisor's supervisor will assess the circumstances and determine a reasonable timeframe;
+The timeframe is not normally less than one month but may be up to twelve (12) months in positions where it is unreasonable to have a lesser period.
+Where the timeframe cannot be agreed between the staff member and the supervisor, the supervisor's supervisor assesses the circumstances and determines a reasonable timeframe;

 - where relevant, the staff member's commitment to a program of training and/or counselling and the supervisor's commitment to provide, or release the staff member to attend, such training and/or counselling; and